 - Have a clean kitchen towel ready and sprinkled with powdered sugar.

-- This towel is used to roll the hot cake as it comes out of the oven.
-If not rolled immediately, the cake will be less pliable and therefore prone to cracking.
+- This towel is used to roll the hot cake up as it comes out of the oven.
+If not rolled immediately, it will be less pliable and therefore prone to cracking.

-- Do not over-bake the cake.
+- Do not over-bake the it!
 This is especially critical, to enhance the rolling process.

-- Most important, do not be discouraged.
+- Most important, do not be discouraged if this is your first time.
 After doing this process a couple of times, you will get a good feel of how it’s supposed to go!

 The light crunch of the candy canes adds a nice texture to the otherwise smooth icing, effectively wrapping this up into a holiday treat you won’t ever forget.

 Next time you’re looking for the perfect dessert for Christmas, make this red velvet yule log.